Helping Families Navigate Child Support Disputes in Daviess County

 “I will definitely work with Frank and his office again if ever the need arise.”- Ryan W.

 Note that a material change in circumstances might be when a parent relocates, loses a job, remarries, or has another child.
-A parent may also ask to modify a support order for the purposes of adding health insurance or other medical support (Ky.
+A parent may also ask to modify a support order to add health insurance or other medical support (Ky.
 Rev. Stat.
 Ann. § 403.213 (2020)).

 WHAT TO EXPECT WITH OUR FIRM ON YOUR SIDE